ubco-W2021T1-data301/project-group21-project/README.md

 What do you hope to do with your analytics project?

+We are hoping to gain a better understanding of the stock market with our analytics project.
+We are also hoping to learn new skills that will help us with future analytics projects.

 Why are you interested in this topic or dataset?

+We are all very interested in learning more about the stock market.
+The stock market has always been a massive part of the world economy, it is very complex and nearly impossible to fully understand; but with the right knowledge and insight, one can find success in the stock market.

 Do you have any questions you specifically want to explore?

+We have questions regarding identifying overvalued stocks, the effectiveness of common indicators and the effects of seasonality on the markets.

 ## Describe your dataset in about 150-200 words